jovaneyck/property-based-testing-workshop/README.md

 ## Workshop outline

 You are given some working code and a test harness that supports writing property based tests.
-Your job is to write new properties for the existing code using the following heursitics:
+Your job is to write new properties for the existing code using the provided heursitics.
+Or come up with some of your own, PBT is fun like that!

 ## kata description
 You can find the original mars rover kata description [here](https://kata-log.rocks/mars-rover-kata).